ccornfield/GameDream/README.md

 # Media Queries #

-Media Queries were used exclusively in the role of increasing the responsiveness of web pages by...
+Media Queries were used exclusively in the role of increasing the responsiveness of web pages by ensuring the cards on my titles web page were spaced out efficiently and also stacked ontop of one another more and more as the screen decreases in size until the card itself gets a shorter width.

 # Software #